SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 #### Part 1: General pattern

-Our team designed DNA sequences for fusion protein-nanobody complex ourselves<!-- todo: from what -->
+Our team designed DNA sequences for the fusion protein-nanobody complex ourselves<!-- todo: from what -->
 and these newly designed protein's 3D structures are unknown.
 A protein's 3D structure determines its functionality,